Introduction to Horse-Friendly Vacation Spots

 For those seeking a more leisurely ride, the Farles Prairie Recreation Area offers a variety of shorter trails, perfect for beginners and families.
 Here, you can enjoy a relaxing ride through picturesque landscapes, including pine flatwoods, hardwood hammocks, and open prairies.

-Regarding accommodations, Ocala National Forest has several horse-friendly campgrounds, such as the Juniper Prairie Wilderness and Big Scrub Campground.
+When it comes to accommodations, Ocala National Forest has several horse-friendly campgrounds, such as the Juniper Prairie Wilderness and Big Scrub Campground.
 These campgrounds offer spacious sites with hitching posts, horse corrals, and easy access to the equestrian trails.
 Additionally, the nearby city of Ocala is known as the "Horse Capital of the World" and offers a wide range of horse-related activities, attractions, and events throughout the year.

 Tips for Planning a Horse-Friendly Vacation